 Milton Katims died in 2006 at 96, after a very rich life and career.
 He was one of the most distinguished violists of the 20th century.
-In 1943, he succeeded William Primrose as the NBC Orchestra’s principal viola for Toscanini, who encouraged him to conduct, making him his assistant.
+In 1943, he succeeded William Primrose as the NBC Orchestra’s principal viola for Toscanini, who encouraged him to conduct, ans subsequently made him his assistant.
 For fifteen years, Katims was the favorite partner of the Budapest Quartet, recording quintets by Mozart, Beethoven and Dvorak.
 He was also a member of the New York Piano Quartet with Mieczyslaw Horszowski, Alexander Schneider and Frank Miller.

 In The Pleasure Was Ours, the book he wrote together with his wife Virginia, Milton Katims tells a delightful anecdote, which was a continuation of the pleasant days they had spent together during the Prades Festival.
 Katims graciously allowed Istomin the privilege of relating the following incident: « One of the most amusing moments in my career came at a time in 1952, when I connived with members of the Buffalo Philharmonic to play a prank on our conductor, a certain Milton Katims, during a performance of the Chopin Second Piano Concerto.
 We had performed the work at subscription concerts in Kleinhans Hall in Buffalo and were now on a short runout tour with the same program.
 It was quite the conventional habit to make a cut in the opening orchestral tutti, so that the solo piano’s dramatic and glamorous entrance would not be delayed too long.